Nishanth4/nishanth4.github.io/_posts/2023-10-24-the-tortured-object.md

 So in conclusion, if you can recognize the tortured object anti-pattern you can use the factory design pattern to help simplify your code.
 Using the different object-oriented principles and software engineering principles you can improve the quality, scalability, and the maintainability of your code.
 I hope you took something away from this!

-<em>Special thanks to Chris Johnston for the Sandy Metz lecture recommendation and to all who reviewed this post!</em>
+<em>Special thanks to Chris Johnston for introducing me to the topic!</em>